-The study is being designed as a crossover study to account for any period effect.
+The study is being designed as a crossover study to account for any period effects.
 Between each sequential dosing of bosutinib, a minimum of 14-day washout is proposed to minimize any residual bosutinib concentrations prior to start of the next period, as bosutinib has a plasma elimination $t{1/2}$ of approximately 34 hours.

 Bosutinib is currently labeled to be administered with food for improved tolerability.
-Therefore, this study will be conducted under fed condition using a high-fat and high-calorie meal^{2,3}.
+Therefore, the evaluation of relative bioavailability assessment in Treatments A and B will be conducted under fed condition using a high-fat, high-calorie meal^{2,3}.

-Based on findings from animal studies and its mechanism of action, bosutinib can cause fetal harm when administered to a pregnant woman; therefore, females of child-bearing potential will be excluded from the study.
-In addition, male participants with partners currently pregnant will be excluded and the use of a highly effective method of contraception is required for male participants with female partners of child bearing potential (see [Appendix 4](#)).
+Based on findings from animal studies and its mechanism of action, bosutinib can cause fetal harm when administered to a pregnant woman, therefore, females of child-bearing potential will be excluded from the study.
+In addition, the use of a highly effective method of contraception is required for male participants with female partners of child bearing potential (see [Appendix 4](#)).